 AKL German Riding Ponies - Agreement For The Supply Of Semen

-The imported premium licensed German Riding Pony stallion VITO DIMA will be available for the 2014 - 2015 breeding season.
+The imported premium licensed German Riding Pony stallion VITO DIMA will be available for the 2014 - 2015 breeding season via fresh and chilled semen.
 Ordering of semen is available through the Agreement for the supply of semen.
 Please contact Anne-Katrin on her mobile 04 22 27 96 57 or via E-mail firstname.lastname@example.org to request the Agreement for the Supply of GRP Semen and to discuss further details.
+Semen collection and insemination of the mare will be available at the Hawkesbury Equine Veterinary Centre in Clarendon, NSW.
+Please contact Hawkesbury Equine Veterinary Centre (02) 4577 4611 for quotes regarding breeding.

-Simeon Salaeh is a beautiful mare with sensational temperament, expressive movement and exceptional conformation.
-She is showing brilliant trainability while being started under saddle.
+Simeon Salaeh is a beautiful mare with sensational temperament, expressive movement, exceptional conformation and brilliant trainability.

 The German Riding Pony Breed